If you employ someone on a fixed-term basis for four years they become permanent staff.

 This means you will have to find a legitimate reason for dismissing them, follow a fair procedure and give them notice, rather than simply letting them go at the end of the term.

-If you are unsure about the rights of your fixed-term staff, please do contact any of the employment team on 01332 226 149 for a confidential chat.
+If you are unsure about the rights of your fixed-term staff, please contact our Employment & HR team on 01332 226 149 for a confidential chat.